WordPress Home Fix

 To update an improperly configured WordPress domain or a secure web address for your WordPress domain via your database, follow the steps below:

-- Log into your cPanel.
+- Log in to your cPanel.

-- Right-click on the file and select View.
+- Right-click and select View.

-- Find the line:
+- Find the lines:

 - In the left menu, click on the wp_options table.

-Update WordPress Domain via File Manager or FTP
+Option 4: via File Manager or FTP

 - Navigate to your WordPress directory.